 Liverpool Fire Station - Environmental investigation

-Liverpool Fire Station was included in the Holsworthy investigations as it was identified as a former Army Fire Station with a history of AFFF use for firefighting training.
-The site was later leased by Fire and Rescue NSW (FRNSW) from Defence in December 2000 before being purchased in 2009.
-FRNSW is currently assisting Defence with their investigations.
+Liverpool Fire Station (located at the corner of Anzac Rd and Moorebank Ave, Moorebank) was included in these investigations as it was identified as a former Army Fire Station with a history of AFFF use for firefighting training.
+This site was leased by Fire and Rescue NSW (FRNSW) from Defence in December 2000 and then in 2009 was purchased by FRNSW.